- Home

 A strong magnet instantly tells you ferrous from non ferrous.
 If it sticks, it's steel (worth less).
 If it doesn't stick, you've got aluminum (worth more).
 This one tool prevents mixing materials and ensures you get premium pricing for your aluminum.

 Collection strategy: Most families find that a can crusher and magnet ($25 to $40 total investment) make aluminum can collection practical.
 The space savings alone justify the tools, and the value adds up over time.
-At current rates, 400 cans (about 13 pounds) are worth $11 to $14.
+At the $0.72/lb national average, 400 cans (about 13 pounds) are worth roughly $9.36.

 - Reusable water bottles